 In a nutshell, it’s life, and it’s universal.

 I see the same seasons happening here with my BAM friends and their families.
 I am constantly reminded living here that I have a constant source of shelter in the changing seasons – Jesus.
 I honestly can’t fathom making it through a day without Him.
 Yet, the vast majority of these people are still unreached.

 People have no concept of who Jesus is, what He did for them on that cross so many years ago, and what He still desires to do today.
 That is why we are here.
 To show the world what living for Jesus, trusting Him through every season, looks like.

-Will you pray with us as our BAM consulting work is being done here?
+Will you pray with us as our business as mission work is being done here?
 Will you remember us as we represent Him to this world?
 We are seeing movement here with new believers coming to Jesus.
 We know of three new followers of Jesus from just the last few weeks, all three direct results from workers on our team.
 We rejoice with them, and we pray now for a strong national church to come together to help disciple them.